El Podcast del Microbio" Nº 152 and 153 deals with the history of the infamous Tuskegee Syphilis Experiment and its follow-... Read More

 El Podcast del Microbio" Nº 150 is dedicated to the microsporidia and the virus that causes Colony Collapse Disorder.
 El p...
 Read More

 El Podcast del Microbio" Nº 149 is based in the Nature Physics article by W Roos y G.J.L Wuite.
 El Podcast del Microbio Nº ...
 Read More

 My daughter sent me this link to a CDC report on killing cryp...
 Read More

-Vincent and Dickson review the life cycle and pathogenesis of the flagellated protozoan parasite Giardia lamblia.
+Vincent and Dickson review the biology and pathogenesis of Ascaris lumbricoides, one of the largest nematodes to infect humans.

 Download Read More

 Is bacterial DNA contamination in your whole genome amplification kit a problem?
 For microbiologists it sure is.
 WGA is a technique where the complete genomic content of a sample is amplified non-specifically and at a single temperature (isothermically).
 The presence of any contaminating DNA in ...
 Read More

 A profile of Robert Blanchette, professor of plant pathology at the University of Minnesota, and his interesting work on fungi and the degradation archaeological wood.
 Read More

 Multiplicity of infection (MOI) is a frequently used term in virology which refers to the number of virions that are added per cell during infection.
 If one million virions are added to one million cells, the MOI is one.
 If ten million virions are added, the MOI is ten.
 Add 100,000 virions, and ...
 Read More

 Human Lyme disease is caused by a number of related Borrelia burgdorferi sensu lato species.
 We report here the complete genome sequence of Borrelia sp. isolate SV1 from Finland.
 Read More